mvolkmann/authentication-fastify/README.md

 The link contains either query parameters or path parameters that include the user email address, the timestamp at which the link expires, and one-way hash of a token that encodes the same data.
+The link to reset a forgotten password uses query parameters because it is a link to the HTML page where the user can enter a new password.
+Path parameters would not work in this case.
+The link to verify a new account uses path parameters which works because it invokes a REST service.

-When the server processes a click on these links, it recreates the token from the non-token query parameters and verifies that it matches the token.
+When the server processes a click on the links described above, it recreates the token from the non-token query parameters and verifies that it matches the token.
 This prevents tampering with the non-token query parameter values.